vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 The following settings can be configured to enable certain advanced scanning features.

 > [!IMPORTANT]
 > Enabling these features might impact device performance.
-As such, it is recommended to keep the defaults.
+As such, it is recommended to keep the defaults unless recommended otherwise by Microsoft Support.

 ##### Configure scanning of file modify permissions events